 Note: This page is a digital version of an early IHB publication of the same title.
-Visit the Indiana History Blog to learn more about the origins of the word "Hoosier."
+Visit the Indiana History Blog or listen to the Talking Hoosier History podcast to learn more about the origins of the word "Hoosier."

 For well over a century and a half the people of Indiana have been called Hoosiers.
 It is one of the oldest of state nicknames and has had a wider acceptance than most.
 True, there are Buckeyes of Ohio, the Suckers of Illinois and the Tarheels of North Carolina -- but none of these has had the popular usage accorded Hoosier.

 The only comparable term in American experience is Yankee.
 And that started out as a synonym for New Englander.
 In the Civil War era Southerners applied it indiscriminately to all Northerners.
 In the world wars, many a boy from Dixie doubtless felt a sense of shock when he discovered that in the eyes of our British (Limey) allies that all Americans were Yanks!